Celebrating Bentley’s First Graduating Class of FirstGen Presidential Fellows

 When Harry C. Bentley (a first-generation student himself) opened the doors to his eponymous School of Accounting and Finance in 1917, most of his students were from working-class families with no experience of higher education; he also welcomed students from religious and racial minorities and offered evening as well as daytime classes to accommodate students with full-time jobs.
 More than a century later, the university that bears his name continues to expand access and opportunity to any student seeking to improve their lives — and their families’ futures — with a college degree.

 While first-generation students have always been a vital part of the campus community, Bentley took the step of formalizing its institutional commitment to improving their experiences and advancing their outcomes in 2020.
 That year, the university debuted its First Falcons program, which recognizes and celebrates first-generation students through pinning and cording ceremonies and other special events.
 At the same time, Bentley unveiled two different scholarship programs: FirstGen Presidential Fellows and BentleyFirst, which covers the difference between tuition costs at Bentley and UMass Amherst and offers first-generation Massachusetts residents a private university education for the price of a state institution.
-More recently, the university established its own chapter of Tri Alpha, a national honor society for first-generation students, and introduced First Falcons Mentorship Program, a partnership between Deloitte Consulting and Bentley’s nationally recognized Pulsifer Career Development Center, which also offers a dedicated first-generation Career Community.
+More recently, the university established its own chapter of Tri Alpha, a national honor society for first-generation students, and introduced the First Falcons Mentorship Program, a partnership between Deloitte Consulting and Bentley’s nationally recognized Pulsifer Career Development Center, which also offers a dedicated first-generation Career Community.

 Collectively, these programs help Bentley recruit and retain “students who will broaden perspectives and create a truly diverse environment that reflects the world we will live and work in,” Griffin says.
 “As future business leaders, our first-gen students are also poised to be a force for positive change in the organizations they join when they leave Bentley.”